 A backyard shed is one of the best investments you can make to increase both the value and the usefulness of your property.
-But before it arrives at your property (or you build it) you obviously want to think about the proper way to do ground preparation for your shed!
+But before it arrives at your property (or you build it) you obviously want to think about the proper way to do ground preparation for a shed!

 Once you’ve determined whether or not you need a foundation for your shed and which of the shed foundations to use, preparing the ground for a shed is not an incredibly complex job.
 Good tools, quality materials, and proper planning will make the job painless and efficient.
 (Step-by-step instructions for building a gravel shed foundation can also be useful!)

 However, there are some common mistakes you’ll want to avoid as you work on the project.
 If you’re planning to hire a site preparation contractor to install your shed base, you’ll also want to make sure that they’re qualified for the job and aware of these issues.
 Here are 7 mistakes not to make: